-Founded 25 years ago by integrative medicine pioneer, Dr. Andrew Weil, The University of Arizona Center for Integrative Medicine has grown from a visionary concept to the world leader in integrative health education, research, and clinical care.
+Founded 25 years ago by integrative medicine pioneer, Dr. Andrew Weil, The Andrew Weil Center for Integrative Medicine at the University of Arizona has grown from a visionary concept to the world leader in integrative health education, research, and clinical care.

 The Center is leading the transformation of health care by training a new generation of health professionals and by empowering individuals and communities to optimize health and well-being through evidence-based, sustainable, integrative approaches.